AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/sql-queries-reports.md

 |`ON c.customer_id = o.customer_id`|Path|
 |`WHERE o.status = 'success'`|Aggregate filter|

-Setting this up in Magento BI requires the use of your **Data Warehouse** manager, where you will build a path between your "orders" and "customers" table then create a new column called "Customer LTV" in your customer's table.
+Setting this up in MBI requires the use of your **Data Warehouse** manager, where you will build a path between your "orders" and "customers" table then create a new column called "Customer LTV" in your customer's table.

 Let's first take a look at how to establish a new path between the "customers" and "orders".
 Our end goal is to create a new aggregated column in the "customers" table, so first navigate to the "customers" table in your **Data Warehouse**, then click **Create a Column** \=> **Select a definition** => **SUM**.